 Keep in mind that your wants will likely change the more you learn about your housing options in the area.
-For example, a Gulf front home on 30a might start out as one of your priorities, but once you see what’s available in your price range, you might quickly decide that a short drive to the beach say in Point Washington isn’t such a big deal.
+For example, a Gulf front home on 30a might start out as one of your priorities.
+Once you see what’s available in your price range, you might quickly decide that the beach is too expensive for you.
+A short drive to the beach, for instance, a home in Point Washington may better suit you.

 Below, we’ve come up with a list of eight important questions to ask yourself, which will help you narrow down your real estate search and find the perfect 30A beach home.